 - To retrieve the link to an image, view the Content, and then right-click the file.
 Select to "Copy URL/Link/Address."
 This URL can be pasted into other locations as desired.

-- Low Security on the file will require a user attempting to View the image to be logged in to Centercode.
-No (None) Security will allow users not logged in to Centercode to view the image provided they have the link to it.
-Typically you will want to use No Security on these images, to allow anyone linking to them to be able to view them from outside Centercode.
+- Selecting the Secure option on the file will require a user attempting to View the image to be logged in to Centercode.
+Not Secure will allow users not logged in to Centercode to view the image provided they have the link to it.
+Typically you will want to use Not Secure on these images to allow anyone with a link to be able to view them from outside Centercode.
 This is particularly useful for placing an image on a Recruitment, for example.